Canon 2000D vs T7i

 It is notable that the T7i has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The 2000D does not feature such a mic input.

-Both the 2000D and the T7i are recent models that feature in their makers' current product line-up.
+Both the 2000D and the T7i are recent models that are part of the current product line-up.
 The T7i replaced the earlier Canon T6i, while the 2000D followed on from the Canon 1300D.
-Further information on the two cameras, as well as related accessories, can be found on the Canon website.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 Review summary: Canon 2000D vs T7i

 So how do things add up?
 Which of the two cameras – the Canon 2000D or the Canon T7i – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS 2000D: